Meaning of Physical obsolesces:

-- Although more accurate but does not allow for individual difference in remaining economic life on different components.
-As uses single age/life ratio for every components of improvements.
+- Although more accurate but does not allow for individual differences in remaining economic life on different components as it uses a single age/life ratio for every component of improvements.

 C)Breakdown method/Observed condition method:

 In this method, a separate analysis of each form of depreciation (physical, functional, economical) requires to be done.
-In using this method one needs to judge condition and expected physical life of each component of the building including short-lived items, long lived items, curable and incurable.
+In using this method, one needs to judge the condition and expected physical life of each component of the building, including short-lived items, long-lived items, curable and incurable.

 Steps in Breakdown method:

-- Identify curable physical deterioration and cost to cure these items established
+- Identify curable physical deterioration and the cost to cure these items established

-- Add up total depreciation and estimating property value.
+- Add up total depreciation and estimate property value.

 Limitation of breakdown method:

-- Requires detailed analysis and judgement concerning the condition and life expectancy of each component.
+- Requires detailed analysis and judgment concerning the condition and life expectancy of each component.